uipath-certification/uipath-certification.github.io/_posts/2021-01-01-article-submission-checklist.md

 difficulty: 0
 objective: 7.3 Describe the functions used to extract data from a .pdf file; for example, using OCR
 canonical:
-tweet: Every #goodarticle should have a few @Twitter tweets and smart #haschodes like #uipathcertified #rpa #rpatools #uipathassociate #devopstools

 ---